 Tom Collier describes a rough trip to Pusan by ship and overall conditions of the people.
 People would make houses of anything they could, mostly tin and cardboard.
 The people did not know English and lived in poverty.
 Tom Collier then transferred to Seoul and describes the conditions of the people as similar to Pusan.

-Tom Collier describes Seoul and the high-rises and the different place Seoul has become.
-He describes the destruction by the Communists and that Seoul is now unrecognizable.
-He tried to locate landmarks and could find nothing that was similar.
+Tom Collier returned to South Korea in 2004 and was amazed at the different place Seoul had become.
+He tried to locate landmarks from his days fighting in Korea and could find nothing that was similar because of the transformation.
 Tom Collier is also proud of his service and how South Korea has turned out.

 [Beginning of recorded material]